Supertram is Sheffield and Rotherham's premier transport system, giving you a comfortable and reliable way to travel.

 The City Hall tram stop not only serves the City Hall – a landmark entertainment venue, but also Barkers Pool, home to the John Lewis department store.
 From City Hall tram stop it is less than a 10 minute walk to the top of The Moor, which offers shops for fashion and fresh food at Sheffield's bustling Moor Market.

-Castle Square tram stop is convenient for Tudor Square, home to the Sheffield Theatres complex, the biggest outside London and the Millennium Galleries and Winter Gardens.
+Castle Square tram stop is convenient for Kommune, the National Videogame Museum, Tudor Square, the Sheffield Theatres complex, the Crucible, the Millennium Galleries, the Lyceum Theatre and beautiful Winter Gardens.

-If you're catching a train, our Sheffield Station tram stop is directly linked to the rear of the station and all the train platforms by a footbridge.
+If you're catching a train, our Sheffield Station / Sheffield Hallam University tram stop is directly linked to the rear of the station and all the train platforms by a footbridge.

 There’s plenty to see and do along our route to the Meadowhall Shopping Centre.

 Specialising in big shows, Sheffield Arena attracts major music artists, famous comedians and is also home to the Sheffield Steelers ice hockey team.
-Get there quickly an effortlessly using the Arena tram stop – no need to worry about parking.
+Get there quickly an effortlessly using the Arena / Olympic Legacy Park tram stop– no need to worry about parking.

 Valley Centertainment has its own tram stop – it’s got Sheffield’s biggest cinema, a bowling alley, indoor adventure golf and big-name restaurants.